-The following guidelines apply to the first 6 months after transplant, or until you are off all medications that suppress your immune system (for example: Prednisone, Tacrolimus, Sirolimus, Cyclosporine).
-As your doctor for more specific instructions.
+The following guidelines apply to the first 100 days after transplant.
+Ask your doctor for more specific instructions.
 Remember that the following may not apply to each individual patient.
 Please consult with the Blood Cancer Center/OHC team if you have additional questions.